LiorItzhak/IntroComputerVisionCourseProject/README.md

 ## One-Shot Classfication

-After I built the distance machine (siamese network) I can evaluate the classifications of unseen alphabets with one-shot technique.
+After I built the distance machine (siamese network), I can evaluate the classifications of unseen alphabets with the one-shot technique.

 split unseening alphabets's data to train and test